allenling/draw-docs-table/README.rst

     +---+---------------------------------------------------------------------+--------------------+

-Also about unicode, result is find in Vim and terminal, but when copy graphic into your IDE or other Editors, things maybe a little different.
+Also about unicode, result is fine in Vim and terminal, but when copy graphic into your IDE or other Editors, things might be a little awkward.

 .. code-block:: python